 As with all walks, please take a charged phone and water and appropriate clothing and footwear.
 Check the weather and make sure you know what time it goes dark.
 The weather can change very quickly.
 Please keep control of your dog around livestock.
 Some dogs who are not used to them might chase sheep and cattle.

 Out of the lodges and back onto the glen road.
 Turn right and then almost immediately left up the track.
 Keep your dog on a lead past the first house on left – Bob has many rare chickens and ducks!
 After that they can be off the lead if well-behaved.
 You can walk up here for as far as you want, the track rises to some lovely views.
+Just before the road forks and you see the forestry sign, if you look to your right you will see a meadow leading down to the river.
+You can walk along here by the shore.
 An up and back walk.
-There is a loop you can do ( look at Google maps) but it is a very long way ( over 10 miles).
+There is a loop you can do (look at Google maps) but it is a very long way ( over 10 miles).
 Easy but hilly.

 Out of the lodges onto the glen road and turn left.
 Up this road for about half a mile, and you will see a large forestry road on your left with a metal gate.
 You can walk up here onto Kirnan’s land but be aware there is shooting up here and Rob puts up signs if birds are nesting.
 Up and back walk.
 Easy but hilly.